khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Newton_Raphson/README.md

 ## Newton Raphson Theory

 The Newton-Raphson Method is one of the most powerful and widely-used techniques for finding roots of equations.
-It uses the tangent line at a point to approximate the root and converges very quickly when starting near the actual root.
+It uses the tangent line at a point to approximate the root

 **Key Concepts:**

 - Requires the function and its derivative
 - Uses linear approximation via tangent lines
 - Quadratic convergence (very fast when it works)
-- Named after Isaac Newton and Joseph Raphson

 **Formula:**